 Contrary to what is developing for gold, we do not know so far of "Fairtrade" labels guaranteeing good diamond mining methods.
-However, the Kimberley Process, which certifies the origin of "conflict free" rough diamonds, a shy step in this direction.
+However, the Kimberley Process, which certifies the origin of "conflict-free" rough diamonds, is a shy step in this direction.

 This certification requires participating governments to have each shipment of rough diamonds exported to a secure container and accompanied by a validated government certificate.
 The certificate contains a unique serial number certifying the origin of the stones.
 No shipment of uncertified rough diamonds is permitted to enter or leave the territory of a signatory country.
 Today there are around 60 Member States.

 However, the Kimberley Process is limited, as its certification does not take into consideration respect for human rights or the environmental impact of extraction methods.
 It is further criticized that the effectiveness of internal controls varies greatly from one country to another, depending on whether or not a government has the financial, material and institutional resources to put in place the certification of its diamonds.